 Like they say, if the mountain does not go to Mohammad, then Mohammad should better go to the mountain.
 Staying on the Island and maybe attending a church like House on the Rock seems to be a viable option for supposedly classy single ladies who want to attract ELIGIBLE BACHELORS.

 So what then happens to the guys who would rather remain on the mainland in places like Ogba, Ojota or even Ikotun, yet want to hang out or probably date high end/classy ladies?
-Would they easily attract that category of ladies regardless of their locations?
-Or is it just a case of cutting your coat according to your size?
+Would they easily attract that category of ladies regardless of their locations or is it just a case of cutting your coat according to your size?

 I was driving along the prestigious Lekki-Ikoyi Link bridge sometimes in January and couldn’t help but notice a retinue of ladies of different shapes and sizes jogging by the bridge’s sidewalk.
-The intriguing part of the scenario was that most of them were not even on the big side.
+The intriguing part of the whole scenario was that most of them were not even on the big side.
 What am I driving at?

 That was actually not the first time I would notice such on that bridge, so I did come to the conclusion that some of them were jogging on that bridge not necessarily because they were adhering strictly to a weight loss programme.
 They were even mostly skinny girls so where is the fat to shed.
 I stand to be corrected, but I could swear most of them were there basically for hook-ups, because before I got to the end of the bridge I saw a lady collect a complimentary card from a ‘Lagos big boy’ who had stopped to speak to her.
 So the truth behind the sudden rush to exercise on the bridge may not be far-fetched.